Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for Model-free LQR: Theoretical Guarantees

 The proof of Theorems \ref{theorem:stability_model_based} and \ref{theorem:stability_model_free} are deferred to Sections \ref{appendix:stability_model_based} and \ref{appendix:stability_model_free} of the appendix.
 The proof strategy follows from an induction argument where the base case is the first iteration.
 We combine the local smoothness of each task-specific LQR cost (Lemma \ref{Lemma:lipschitz}) along with the gradient heterogeneity bound (Lemma \ref{lemma:gradient_heterogeneity}) and the definition of the MAML-LQR stabilizing sub-level set to show that $J^{(i)}(K_1) \leq J^{(i)}(K_0)$ for any $i \in [M]$.
 These results provide the conditions for which the learned controller $K_N$ is MAML stabilizing.
-This guarantees that $K_N$ in Algorithms \ref{alg:MAML_LQR} and \ref{alg:MAML_model_free} can be promptly utilized to stabilize an unseen LQR task that is drawn from $p(\mathcal{T})$.
+This is essential to guarantee that the learned controller $K_N$ in Algorithms \ref{alg:MAML_LQR} and \ref{alg:MAML_model_free} can be promptly utilized to stabilize an unseen LQR task drawn from $p(\mathcal{T})$.